aalarina/data-science-projects/Satellite Image Matching/README.md

 ---

-## Matching pipeline

-The proposed image matching pipeline consists of the following stages:

-1. Read Sentinel-2 RGB images.
+## 2. Image Preprocessing

+Each Sentinel-2 image has a spatial resolution of **10980 × 10980 pixels**, which exceeds the available GPU memory during inference.

-2. Split large images into **1024 × 1024** non-overlapping tiles.
+Instead of resizing the images, every scene is divided into **1024 × 1024** non-overlapping tiles.

+This approach preserves the original spatial resolution while allowing efficient inference.

+---

+## 3. Image Matching

-3. Perform feature matching independently on every tile using the pretrained LoFTR model.
+Each corresponding image tile is independently processed by the pretrained **LoFTR** model.

-4. Transform local tile coordinates into global image coordinates.
-5. Merge all detected correspondences.
+The detected local correspondences are transformed into global image coordinates before being merged into a single set of matches.

+---

+## 4. Post-processing

-6. Filter correspondences by confidence score.
+The resulting correspondences are filtered according to their confidence score.

-7. Visualize the strongest matches.
+Only high-confidence matches are retained and visualized.

 ---